Ironseed: Successor and source-code release

-Port and Rerelease
+Port and re-release

-Work on a re-skinned rerelease by the original developers as a port for Windows is underway using the Unity Engine.
+Work on a re-skinned re-release by the original developers as a port for Windows is underway using the Unity Engine.
 Samples and the forum for discussion can be found on reddit in the ironseed subreddit.

 Reception

 Ironseed received a Top Dog award from Home of the Underdogs, who highlighted the game's replayability through the random planets and options, and allowance of different playing styles through the various ship designs and crews.
 It drew comparisons with the earlier Starflight series and the later Master of Orion.

-In March 1995 the Slovenian computer magazine "Megazin" rated Ironseed 63 of 100.
+In March 1995, the Slovenian computer magazine "Megazin" rated Ironseed 63 of 100.

-In March 2017 Rock Paper Shotguns Adam Smith revisited Ironseed, compared it to Star Control 2 and Captain Blood, and described it as "weird, trippy sci-fi that blew my tiny mind" and "a little bit Space Rangers, a little bit Star Control and just a teensy bit FTL."
+In March 2017, Rock Paper Shotguns Adam Smith revisited Ironseed, compared it to Star Control 2 and Captain Blood, and described it as "weird, trippy sci-fi that blew my tiny mind" and "a little bit Space Rangers, a little bit Star Control and just a teensy bit FTL".